After a deadly sectarian flare-up, Lebanon is on edge.

 Fears of an escalation prompted a large army presence on the streets on Friday.

-Hundreds of Amal and Hezbollah militiamen flooded the streets of Tayouneh on Thursday, a renowned civil war hotspot near the site of the April 1975 bus attack, which is commonly cited as the conflict’s starting point.
+Amal and Hezbollah militiamen swarmed the streets of Tayouneh on Thursday, a renowned civil war hotspot near the site of the April 1975 bus attack, which is largely cited as the conflict’s starting point.

 Civilians sat in their homes, scared, as a shower of bullets pierced residential facades and hordes of combatants wearing ammo vests took to the streets and emptied their magazines carelessly.

-France, the United States, and the United Nations all called for a de-escalation, but they all emphasized the importance of allowing the port explosion investigation to continue without interruption.
+France, the United States, and the United Nations all called for a de-escalation, but insisted on allowing the port explosion investigation to continue unobstructed.

-Russia expressed “grave concern” about the situation on Friday, urging all parties to “exercise caution.”

-In addition to long-standing antagonism between the LF and Shiite factions, the fate of Tarek Bitar, the judge, has reignited their feud.
+Russia made the announcement on Friday.
 The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.